 Who did it?

 Neil Turner (CMVM, Univ Edinburgh), Moffat Nyirenda (College of Medicine, Blantyre, Univ Malawi), and Helen Cameron (UoE) developed the concept.
+Many others are credited in individual cases.
 ANT made the first pilots and site.
-Thanks to Ross Ward and Jo Spiller (LTS, CMVM, University of Edinburgh) for helpful discussion.
-And to WordPress for making a good platform.
+Thanks to Ross Ward and Jo Spiller (LTS, CMVM; now Learning Tech at University of Edinburgh) for helpful discussion.
+And to WordPress for making the platform.

 We would love to see your cases here, if they are clearly formulated and illustrative, and well-written.
-Common conditions should be represented by a multiple cases with differing presentations, contexts etc. You earn the glory of having your name shown.
+Common conditions should be represented by multiple cases with differing presentations, contexts etc, so don’t worry if a diagnosis has already been done.
+You earn the glory of having your name shown.
 Requirements to suit the style of presentation are listed at Send us a case.

 Extra info for editors